research-software-collaborations/research-software-collaborations.github.io/_collaborators/vvassilev.md

 Vassil is interested in collaborating in the area of programming languages, automatic differentiation and exascale data science.
-In addition, he always looks for talented students with cool ideas to help them on they way to successful professionals.
+In addition, he always looks for talented students with cool ideas to help them on their way to becoming successful professionals.